Awards & Scholarships

 • Two letters of recommendation.
 Judges will be looking for unique and specific comments regarding the applicant.

 • Curriculum Vitae or Resume.
-Selection criteria include clarity and format, a range of non-academic interests, long-term dedication to activities and employment or volunteering.
+Selection criteria include clarity and format, a range of non-academic interests, long-term dedication to activities and employment or volunteering

 • High School transcript.
 Selection criteria include: grades, electives, and AP or IB credited courses.